jyotsna-venkatesan/jyotsna-venkatesan/README.md

 **`Aspiring Software Developer`**

-I'm currently a Year-3 Student at the Hong Kong Polytechnic University majoring in Computer Science 💻 with a minor in Business Economics 💰.
+I'm currently a Year-3 student at the Hong Kong Polytechnic University, majoring in Computer Science 💻 with a minor in Business Economics 💰.
 From planning and designing to execution and debugging, I'm taking the digital world one step at a time.
-I believe code is one of the most powerful ways to solving real life problems and I enjoy identifying these and working on them in my free time.
-When I'm not working on these, I spend my time crocheting 🧶 and cooking 🍽️
+I believe code is one of the most powerful ways to solve real-life problems, and I enjoy identifying and working on these in my free time.
+When I'm not coding, I spend my time crocheting 🧶 and cooking 🍽️.

 Contact me at https://www.linkedin.com/in/jyotsna-venkatesan-8684801b8/